Laci21/futurestars/docs/breathing-excercise-prd.md

 - Subtext: *“Trust it to guide you and empower your journey ahead.”*
 - Oracle speaks full text.
 - Music fades out.
-- Tap button continues to next episode (or placeholder screen).
+- Swipe left (or tap right arrow) continues to next episode.

 ---